Drug Free Schools and Communities Act

 Programs and Events

-The college provides information to student throughout the year on substance abuse and health and wellness through Campus Well by Student Health 101.
+The college provides information to students throughout the year on substance abuse and health and wellness through Campus Well by Student Health 101.

 Substance abuse prevention information is also included in New Student Orientation packets and available in the Student Lounges.